-In 2023 Tracey Scofield, a great granddaughter of Tom Maloney sent me information about her line of the family.
-It added new generations to that line of the family.
+In 2023 Tracey Scofield, a great granddaughter of Tom Maloney sent me information about her line of the family and in mid 2024 Gayle McPherson another great granddaughter sent me a cache of documents and photo and more information.
+It has added new generations to this line of the family.